aditya-agr3/pipeline-graph/README.md

 ---

-**Built with ❤️ using Lovable - AI-powered development platform**

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/1cce382c-b677-41a3-99d0-e0981974ccd1) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)